infosoftas/info-subscription-doc/source/subscribers/users/authentication-authorization/auth0-legacy/authentication.rst

 Authenticating Subscribers
 ***************************

-|projectName| utilizes {AUTH0} for managing subscriber users, as such developers familiar with {AUTH0} can use what they know of {AUTH0} out of the box, and may refer to their documentation for details.
+|projectName| has a built-in module utilizing {AUTH0} for managing subscriber users, as such developers familiar with {AUTH0} can use what they know of {AUTH0} out of the box, and may refer to their documentation for details.

 In order to authenticate users, a regular Open Id Connect (OIDC) login flow may be used.